Explore Urban Planning Courses

 How Zoning Shapes Cities, Communities, and Regions

-A better of understanding of the basic components of zoning, history and evolution of zoning codes, economic and political goals of plan implementation, and impacts on housing prices and production can inform improved planning outcomes.
+A better understanding of the basic components of zoning, history and evolution of zoning codes, economic and political goals of plan implementation, and impacts on housing prices and production can inform improved planning outcomes.

 Equitable Transit Oriented Development